 Anthos has a market hype but it also has a cut-throat competition.
 Its hybrid philosophy is going to change the level of expectation of users and other staging cloud computing platforms.

 In a cloud war, Anthos is going to hit an application-centric approach with its Kubernetes engine and Istio.

 This feature would instead help in simplifying the complexities of running and deploying any application by the user.

 For AWS, the future challenge is to sustain a cloud war with a multi-cloud offering against the traditional single public cloud provider.

 Google Anthos and AWS, both cloud computing tools, have their benefits and applicability ground.

-Anthos has a competitive edge over other cloud computing tools because it provides excellent reliability and administration over multi-cloud capabilities and allows a user to deploy and run an application more easily without learning different technical landscape and API.
+Anthos has a competitive edge over other cloud computing tools because it provides excellent reliability and administration over multi-cloud capabilities.
+It also allows users to deploy and run an application more easily without learning different technical landscapes and APIs.

 Recommended For You: